zkerezsi/ntp-attack-investigation/README.md

 I would like to ask the IT community of the world to help me find out what this is exactly and what I should do.

 > Also, I am willing to go to court with this and go through everything that the community needs.
-I might have done bad things in my life but I am willing to face what I have to.
-What we can we together might be much more than what I might loose and I might get a chance for fair treatment finally in my life.
+I might have done questionable things in my life but I am willing to face what I have to.
+What we can do together might be much more than what I might loose and I might get a chance for fair treatment finally in my life.